Krystallopigi: History

 Many residents of Smardesh took part in the struggle of IMORO.
 There was an illegal foundry and depot for hand grenades in 1903.
 The village was burned by Turkish troops in May 1903.
 It was plundered and burned for the second time in 1903 during the Ilinden–Preobrazhenie Uprising.
+Before its destruction, the inhabitants spoke the Dolna Koreshcha variant of the Kostur dialect.

-Immigrants from Smardesi in Toronto, Canada participated in the early Bulgarian community to build church infrastructure.
+Immigrants from Smardesi in Toronto, Canada, participated in the early Bulgarian community to build church infrastructure.
 In mid–1941 Krystallopigi along with Slavic Macedonian inhabitants from several villages partook in a celebration commemorating the Battle of Lokvata, fought by Bulgarian revolutionaries (Komitadjis) against Ottoman soldiers in 1903.

 During the Greek Civil War (1946-1949) Krystallopigi was destroyed and later rebuilt between 1957–1958.
 The rebuilt settlement is located east of the original location of the village.
 The Greek government assisted a group of nomadic transhumant Aromanians, known as the Arvanitovlachs to settle in Krystallopigi.
 Aromanians are the only inhabitants of the village.

 Krystallopigi had 265 inhabitants in 1981.
 In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Krystallopigi was populated by Aromanians.